MicrosoftDocs/customer-insights/ci-docs/engagement-insights/get-started-ios.md

 Once you download the SDK, you can work with it in Xcode to enable and define events.
 There are two ways to do so

 ### Option 1: Using Cocoapods (recommended)
-CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects, and using it makes integrating the engagement insights (EI) SDK for iOS easier.
-CocoaPods also makes it easy for you to upgrade to the latest version of the EI SDK.
-Here’s how to use CocoaPods to integrate the EI SDK into your Xcode project.
+CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
+Using it makes integrating the engagement insights SDK for iOS easier.
+CocoaPods also lets you upgrade to the latest version of the engagement insights SDK.
+Here’s how to use CocoaPods to integrate the engagement insights SDK into your Xcode project.

-1. Install CocoaPods (if you haven’t already done so).
+1. Install CocoaPods.

-1. Create a new file called Podfile inside your project’s root directory, and then add the following statements to it: Note: Replace YOUR_TARGET_PROJECT_NAME with the name of your Xcode project.
+1. Create a new file called Podfile inside your project’s root directory and add the following statements to it.
+Replace YOUR_TARGET_PROJECT_NAME with the name of your Xcode project.
 ```objectivec
 platform :ios, '9.0'